jgravelle/GroqApiLibrary/README.md

 ## Special Thanks

-Marcus Cazzola, who did some of the heavy lifting.
-And Joaquin Grech for coaxing me to kick NewtonSoft to the curb.
+- Marcus Cazzola for significant contributions to the library's development.
+- Joaquin Grech for advocating the transition from Newtonsoft.Json to System.Text.Json.